Home | Information About Livingstone

 A fantastic alternative to dining at a restaurant is a ride on the Royal Livingstone Express.
 This is a formal and exquisite touring and dining experience aboard a classic steam train, which take you to the Victoria Falls Bridge and then through Mosi-oa-Tunya National Park.
 This is a 5-star dining experience which will not disappoint.

 Livingstone offers visitors a whole lot more, culturally - from visits to local villages, museums, historical and architectural sites, to high tea on the Livingstone Island or the Royal Livingstone Hotel.
 There are also a few art galleries and studios in Livingstone town.
+Click here for activities in Livingstone.

 There are a couple of small shopping malls in Livingstone, the main ones being Falls Park Mall and Mosi-oa-Tunya Square.
 These are located along the main road - the one that runs from Victoria Falls into Livingstone town.
 You will find a music store, a popular seafood restaurant, fast food restaurants, curio shops, and some supermarkets.
 There are other shops lined up along the main road including clothing shops, boutiques, grocery stores, and pharmacies.